 Introduction to Break and Continue

-- The break statement is used to exit a loop or a switch case entirely.
+The break statement is used when you want to immediately stop the execution of a loop or a switch block, even if the loop’s condition is still true.

 public class BreakExample {